Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 # Technologies Used

+- Microsoft Word was used to create the wireframes
 - [Font Awesome](https://fontawesome.com/) was used for all icons on the pages
 - Github was used to store all files for this website
 - Gitpod was used to create and edit all original code